COLORADO SPRINGS, Colorado (Feb. 27, 2017)

 The 12-man roster is finalized with the selection of Trevon Duval

 (IMG Academy, Fla./New Castle, Del.), a three-time USA Basketball Men’s Junior National Team October minicamp participant.

-Tickets for the 2017 Nike Hoop Summit will go on sale Saturday, Feb.
-25 at 10 a.m.
-(PST).
+Tickets for the 2017 Nike Hoop Summit are now on sale.
 Lower bowl seating starts at just $10, and courtside seats are $50 and $75.
 Applicable service charges apply.
 Tickets will be available at Ticketmaster.com

 , the Rose Quarter Box Office or by calling 800-745-3000.